ClementJ18/moddb/README.md

 * User
 * Team
 * Group
+* Job
+* Search Page

 ## WIP Models
-* Job
 * Front Page
-* Search Page

 ## Glossary
 * **Partial[Model]**: A version of the model which does not contain all the attributes of the full mode.
-Mainly because that model is being displayed as a preview in another page
+Mainly because that model is being displayed as a preview in another page.
+Not to confuse with Thumbnails, Thumbnails are only guaranteed to contain a name and url of the page.
 * **Boxes**: Containers present on pages, a **div** tag which contains information around a certain theme and as such have been grouped into Box Models of such.
 * **Pages**: Another name for Models.
+* **Thumbnails**: A very widely used model meant to represent models which are references but not expanded onto.
+Usually the model in question will only include a url and the name of the page.
+This is transformed into a thumbnail and the user can then parse it with the built-in method.

 ## Logging
 This package makes use of the powerful Python logging module.
 Whenever the scrapper is unable to find a specific field for a model, either because it does not exist or because the scrapper cannot see it with its current permissions, then it will log it as an info.
 All logs will be sent to the `moddb` logger, to have access to the stream of logs you can do things like: